ragiano215/equinox/DOCUMENTATION.md

-It can be useful to consider keeping snapshots in the auxiliary collection employed by the changefeed in order to optimize the interrelated concerns of not reading data redundantly, and not feeding back into the oneself (although having separate roundtrips obviously has implications).
+It can be useful to consider keeping snapshots in the auxiliary collection employed by the changefeed in order to optimize the interrelated concerns of not reading data redundantly, and not feeding back into oneself (although having separate roundtrips obviously has implications).

 <a name="cosmos-storage-model"></a>